martin-foka/supabase-models/README.md

 # supabase-models

-Generate type-safe Pydantic models from your Supabase database schema that simplify working with [supabase-py](https://github.com/supabase/supabase-py).
+Generate type-safe Pydantic models from your Supabase database schema ready to use with [supabase-py](https://github.com/supabase/supabase-py).

-## Overview
+## Key features

-**Rapid development without complex hustle.** This tool introspects your database schema and generates Python models with constraint validation.
-The tool uses a built-in Jinja2 template that you can customize to your needs.
-Generated models follow our ruff style guidelines for consistent formatting.
+- **Schema introspection**: Automatically extracts table structures, constraints, and relationships
+- **Type-safe models**: Creates Pydantic models with type hints and validation
+- **JSON serialization**: Generated models include `dump()` and `load()` methods for sending/receiving data via supabase-py
+- **Constraint validation**: Translates database column constraints to Pydantic validators
+- **Customizable output**: Uses a built-in template by default, or modify the Jinja2 template to match your needs

 ## Prerequisites

 This package is designed to work with:
-- [supabase-py](https://github.com/supabase/supabase-py) - The official Supabase Python client
+- [supabase-py](https://github.com/supabase/supabase-py) - the recommended Supabase Python client
 - PostgreSQL databases (including Supabase projects)

 ## Installation